What is sponsor content?

 TribTalk is a digital forum for dialogue and debate about the day’s news.
 Think of it as an op-ed page for the 21st century.
 You can find more background on TribTalk here.

-Paid placement on TribTalk allows sponsors to reach The Texas Tribune’s well-educated, policy-minded audience through brand messaging in the form of written articles, videos or interactives.
-This material is clearly labeled as “paid placement” and visually differentiated to prevent readers from confusing it with independent editorial content.
+Sponsor content on TribTalk allows sponsors to reach The Texas Tribune’s well-educated, policy-minded audience through brand messaging in the form of written articles, videos or interactives.
+This material is clearly labeled as “sponsor content” and visually differentiated to prevent readers from confusing it with independent editorial content.
 It’s the digital equivalent of “advertorials” you’ve seen in newspapers and magazines for decades.
 The points of view expressed don’t reflect those of the Tribune, and sponsors play no role in the Tribune’s editorial decisions.

 What are the guidelines?